Preview(opens in a new tab)

-Jesuit College of Spirituality (JCS) is a work of the Australian Province of the Society of Jesus and one of eleven colleges of the University of Divinity.
+Jesuit College of Spirituality (JCS) is a work of the Australian Province of the Society of Jesus.
 JCS is Australia’s only University College which specialises in the study of Spirituality.
 When students study at JCS they enter into a 480 year old academic tradition begun by St. Ignatius of Loyola and his companions all graduates of the University of Paris.
-A student at JCS may choose a course of study from four available pathways: Spirituality, Spiritual Direction, Supervision and Leadership.
-As a postgraduate college, JCS provides courses of study from Graduate Certificate to opportunities for research projects to the level of PhD.
+A student at JCS may choose a course of study from the available pathways: Spirituality, Spiritual Direction and Supervision.
+As a postgraduate college, JCS provides courses of study beginning from Graduate Certificate to Masters awards.

 SPIRITUALITY: Drawing on the wisdom of the Ignatian tradition, the study of Spirituality equips students to meet the personal and social challenges of our time.
 On this pathway students will deepen their knowledge of God and self.
 The Ignatian approach to spirituality and spiritual formation joins contemplation to action.
 It is grounded in a personal relationship with God/Christ, lived in the world and addresses the contemporary needs and issues of our time.
 This pathway is ecumenical in its appeal to all Christians, and adapts to each person’s uniqueness.

 SPIRITUAL DIRECTION: The Spiritual Direction pathway, Arrupe®, is designed to prepare spiritual directors to facilitate the practice of accompanying people as they attempt to deepen their relationship with the divine.
 Unique to Jesuit College of Spirituality, students receive training and formation in how to direct and make use of the Spiritual Exercises of Ignatius of Loyola (30-day or 30-week) in spiritual direction.
 This program is recognised by the Province of the Society of Jesus (Australia-New Zealand).